The Essential Guide to Commercial Plumbing Valves

 Types of Butterfly Valves

-There are 3 main butterfly valves: a Lightweight and cost-effective Wafer.
-A Lug, which is more robust and designed for high-pressure applications.
-Finally, a Double-Flanged, which provides a secure fit for heavy-duty systems.
+There are 3 main butterfly valves: a Lightweight and cost-effective Wafer valve.
+A semi-lugged version which is more robust, typically used in high-pressure applications, and can be used for system maintenance.
+And Finally, a fully lugged valve, which provides a secure fit for heavy-duty systems.

 What Are the Advantages of Butterfly Valves in Commercial Plumbing?